Veronica Penny

 Veronica Penny is a Canadian Spelling Bee Regional Champion who has competed in spelling bees on the Regional level, the Provincial Level, the National Level, and in the Scripps National Spelling Bee.
-In 2009, at age 10, Veronica placed 25th, and in 2010, she placed 17th.
+In 2009, at age 10, Penny placed 25th, and in 2010, she placed 17th.
 In 2011, she reached the Finals, placing 6th in the Scripps National Spelling Bee.
-Veronica has a record of 10 Regional Spelling Bee titles.
+Penny has a record of 10 Regional Spelling Bee titles.
 From 2008 to 2010, Veronica won 5 Hamilton Regional bees.
 In 2011 and 2012, Veronica won 5 Regional Championships in Ottawa.
 Veronica became Ontario Provincial Champion in 2010, representing Hamilton, Ontario.
 She won the Provincial Championship the next year in 2011, representing Ottawa in the Spelling Bee of Canada.
-Veronica was the Spelling Bee of Canada Intermediate champion for 2013.
+Penny was the Spelling Bee of Canada Intermediate champion for 2013.